-Students are required to register for courses at the Office of Registrar, the Center for Student Success, or online through the Web, at the time indicated in the university calendar.
+Students are required to register for courses at the Center for Advising, Records, and Enrollment Services, or online through the Web, at the time indicated in the university calendar.
 A schedule of courses and specific registration procedures are available prior to the registration period.
 Students choose their courses in consultation with their academic advisor.
 No credit can be earned in a course in which the student has not registered.
 The university reserves the right to cancel any course for which there is insufficient enrollment.